choruslab/SSOPrivateEye/README.md

 # SSOPrivateEye

 This repository contains the SSO-Private-Eye browser extension code that scans sites with SSO login options and displays the requested permissions.
 This work is part of our publication in the ***ACM Transactions on Privacy and Security (TOPS)*** journal.
+Please refer to the source code or the accompanying paper for details about the extension's design and implementation.

 ## :wrench: Getting started
 - Download the code or clone this [repository](https://github.com/choruslab/2022-SSOPrivateEye.git)